-\Mr. Werfel.
-Well, if we find that there is a problem, that she got a credit that she should not have gotten, if we do that, and we might be able to do that by working with the employer community --
+Mr. WERFEL.
+Well, if we find that there is a problem, that she got a credit that she should not have gotten, if we do that, and we might be able to do that by working with the employer community

-\Mr. Ryan.
-I am just saying assume --
+Mr. RYAN.
+I am just saying assume-

-\Mr. Werfel. -- then we will, but there will be a cap.
+Mr. WERFEL [continuing].
+Then we will, but there will be a cap.
 Depending on her income level, and I can walk through that with you, there is protections for those individuals in those cases where we would cap the amount that we would claw back.

-\Mr. Cohen.
-I would just say I do not know why anyone who could get free insurance, free to them insurance through their parents' policy would choose instead to go on the marketplace and pay for insurance, even if they get a subsidy.
+Mr. COHEN.
+I would just say I do not know why anyone who could get free insurance, free to them, insurance through their parents' policy, would choose instead to go on the marketplace and pay for insurance, even if they get a subsidy.

-\Mr. Ryan.
+Mr. RYAN.
 I guess we will just have to hope, will we not?

-\Mr. Cohen.
+Mr. COHEN.
 No, it is not a question of hope.

-\Mr. Ryan.
+Mr. RYAN.
 Thank you.

-\Mr. Cohen.
+Mr. COHEN.
 It is a question of logic.

-\Chairman Camp.
+Chairman CAMP.
 All right.
 Mr. Neal.

-\Mr. Neal.
+Mr. NEAL.
 Thank you, Mr. Chairman.

-Mr. Chairman, has the Majority devised a way that we will be able to vote on this during the August break?
+Mr. Chairman, has the Majority devised a way that we will be

-\Chairman Camp.
+able to vote on this during the August break?

+Chairman CAMP.
 If the gentleman would like us to, I am sure.

-\Mr. Neal.
+Mr. NEAL.
 I mean, we could do perhaps proxy voting or Internet voting or early voting in anticipation of September.
 I think that the game plan here is to get to the 40th and the 100th time before implementation.
 Is that the strategy?

-\Chairman Camp.
-I think Mr. Rostenkowski was the last chairman that allowed proxy voting.
+Chairman CAMP.
+I think Mr. Rostenkowski was the last Chair-

+man that allowed proxy voting.

-\Mr. Neal.
-It seemed to work better, by the way, than what we are experiencing here.
+Mr. NEAL.
+It seemed to work better, by the way, than what we

+are experiencing here.
 I must tell you that, Mr. Chairman.

-Mr. Cohen, a follow-up to Mr. Rangel's questions about what we are witnessing in New York and in some of the other States.
+Mr. Cohen, a followup to Mr. Rangel's questions about what we are witnessing in New York and in some of the other States.
 Would you care to expound?
 And I will give you some time to talk about the trend line that you are witnessing.

-\Mr. Cohen.
+Mr. COHEN.
 Yes, thank you.